barentsen/tess-cutout-benchmark/README.md

 2. from AWS S3 using the experimental [s3-support branch](https://github.com/spacetelescope/astrocut/pull/44) branch of the `astrocut` package.

 The benchmark was run in the following way:
-* All benchmarks ran on AWS EC2 using the TIKE platform, which provides 4 virtual cores.
+* All benchmarks ran on AWS EC2 instances accessed via the TIKE platform, which provides 4 virtual cores.
-* All cutouts are made for random positions in sectors 30 through 39.
+* All cutouts were made for random positions in sectors 30 through 39.
-* All cutouts are 10 by 10 pixels in size.
+* All cutouts were 10 by 10 pixels in size.

 ## Results

-The table below summarizes the snapshot performance observed in the evening of August 24, 2021 (Pacific Time).
+The table below shows the snapshot performance observed in the evening of August 24, 2021 (Pacific Time).
-The table shows the wall times that were required to obtain a specific number of random cutouts from MAST using the TESSCut API (`TESSCut`) and from AWS S3 using Astrocut (`TIKE-Astrocut`).
-The benchmarks were run in parallel using increasing number of processes (`nProc`) on a 4-core EC2 instance provided by TIKE.
+The table shows the wall times that were required to obtain a given number of random cutouts from MAST using the TESSCut API (`TESSCut`) and from AWS S3 using Astrocut (`TIKE-Astrocut`).
+The benchmarks were run in parallel using an increasing number of simultaneous processes (`nProc`).

 | Benchmark                  | nProc | TESSCut         | TIKE-Astrocut
 | :------------------------- | ----: | --------------: | ------------: